mjhea0/passport-examples/README.md

-+- In this post we'll add social authentication - Facebook, Twitter, Github, and Google - to Node.js.
+I would like to thanks mherman, for sharing this such code +- In this post we'll add social authentication - Facebook, Twitter, Github, and Google - to Node.js.
 +- View the blog post here: http://mherman.org/blog/2013/11/10/social-authentication-with-passport-dot-js/